pavanvara25/sw-challenge-fall-2024/README.md

-# CTG SWE Task: Tick Data Processing Project
+# Tick Data Processing Project
 This project is designed to efficiently process large datasets related to stock trading.
 It includes three main components: **DataLoader**, **DataCleaner**, and **DataInterface**.
 These components work together to load, clean, and aggregate tick data into OHLCV bars for specified time intervals.

 ## Table of Contents